gramaziokohler/ros_docker/novnc/README.md

 * [Fluxbox](http://www.fluxbox.org/): a small window manager
 * [socat](http://www.dest-unreach.org/socat/): for use with other containers
 * [supervisord](http://supervisord.org): to keep it all running

+## Usage

+The easiest is to use `docker-compose`, start this one container with this image and give it a name, e.g. `my-gui`, and another container where the `DISPLAY` is exported to our container, e.g. `DISPLAY=my-gui:0.0`.

 ## Credits